EU leaders set to meet at Versailles summit focused on Ukraine conflict | DW | 10.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-EU leaders are meeting for talks in France's historic Versailles Palace.
-But the issue at hand belies the lavish surroundings.
+EU leaders are meeting for talks in France's historic Versailles Palace, where they will discuss the bloc's relationship with Ukraine

 Leaders of EU member states are set to gather at a two-day unofficial summit in Versailles Palace near the French capital, Paris, on Thursday to discuss the fallout from Russia's invasion of Ukraine.